The Dark Elf Trilogy: Comics

 The books have been adapted into comic book form by Devil's Due Publishing.
 The artist for the comic series Tim Seeley with Andrew Dabb as the writer under the supervision of R.A.
 Salvatore.
 The adaption of Homeland, volume 1, received a positive review from George Galuschak of Kliatt magazine, who said, "I am not a big sword & sorcery buff, but I enjoyed this graphic novel.
 The plot is easy to follow: you don't need a Forgotten Realms encyclopedia at your side to understand what's going on."
 The trade paperback Sojourn, volume 3 of the Dark Elf ranked 19 in the August 2006 Graphic Novels sales with an estimated sale quantity of 3,465.

 Reception

-Homeland received a positive review from critic Cindy Speer.
+Homeland received a positive review from critic Cindy Speer from SF Site.
 She stated the novel was an impressive start to the characterisation of Drizzt.

 On March 26, 1991 Sojourn debuted at 13 of the New York Times Best Seller list.
 Ian Strelec awarded the final book of the trilogy, Sojourn with a B+ rating.
 He stated he found the book short and although not incredible, it was an important component of the Drizzt mythos.

+The Dark Elf Trilogy appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #1.

+The Dark Elf Trilogy appeared on the 2025 Screen Rant "10 Best Forgotten Realms Book Series, Ranked" list at #1.